mthygesen2/CSS-floats/README.md

 The idea of this application was to only use floats in order to make a basic layout.
 We used no bootstrap, tavles, inline-block.
 This was made to consider the amount of trouble developers have had in the past.

+There is a basic layout along with a replica of the treehouse library.

 ## Setup/Installation Requirements

 * `git clone <https://github.com/mthygesen2/CSS-floats.git>` this repository